The Pre-Law Student Success Pathway: From Freshman to LSAT

 You don't have to do this alone.
 In fact, you shouldn't.
 Start building professional connections early to get the "inside baseball" knowledge that isn't in the brochures.
 Talking to alumni who are actually practicing law can tell you more about a school's culture or a specific legal field than any website.

-Don't underestimate the power of a good advisor, either.
-Schools like Occidental College offer specialized pre-law advising to help students navigate the maze of applications.
+A good advisor is also essential.
+Schools like Occidental College offer specialized pre-law advising to help students manage the application process.
 These mentors are also key when it’s time to ask for letters of recommendation.
 Pro tip: a glowing letter from a professor who knows your work ethic is worth ten times more than a generic note from a "big name" faculty member who doesn't know your face.

 Comparison of networking versus cold applications for internships